mascarenhasmel/VTU-1-2-sem-lab-programs/README.md

 # VTU-1-2-sem-lab-programs

-This repo consists of prescribed lab programs of 1st/2nd semester.
+This repository consists of prescribed lab programs of 1st/2nd semester.
 These programs are written in linux plaform and compiled using the gcc compiler.